zoryzhang/Blog/ZoryOb/Mathematics/Probability.md

 \bar F(b)-\bar F(a):=\lim_{N \to \infty} \int_{-N}^N \frac{e^{-ita}-e^{-itb}}{2\pi i t} \phi_{X}(t) \ \mathrm{d}t
 $$

-## 5.3.2 Lévy’s continuity theorem
+### 5.3.2 Lévy’s continuity theorem
 Motiv.
-In certain sense, the function that maps probability measure on $\mathbb{R}$ to its c.f. is continuous and has a continuous inverse.
+In certain sense, the function that maps probability measure on $\mathbb{R}$ to its c.f.
+(Fourier transform) is continuous and has a continuous inverse.
 Hence the convergence of probability measures can be checked with the aid of the c.f.

 > Def. (**Convergence of distribution function sequence**) $F_{X_{n}} \to F_{X}$ if $F_{X_{n}}(x) \to F_{X}(x)$ at every point x where $F_{X}$ is continuous (*weak convergence*).
 We say  $X_{n}$ converges to $X$ in distribution/weakly/in law (denoted as $X_{n} \overset{D}{\to} X$ or $X_{n} \Rightarrow X$).